Dr. Oz made reputation as a surgeon, a fortune as a salesman

 “American television has always been about selling stuff,” said Robert Thompson, a Syracuse University professor, who pointed to the “Camel News Caravan,” an NBC program from the beginning of the television era that was dripped out in Camel advertising and urged viewers to “Sit back, light up a Camel and be an eyewitness to the happenings that made history in the last 24 hours.”

-But, he added, Oz’s show is materially different because it’s not obvious what’s going on.
+But, he added, Oz’s show is materially different because what was going on was not obvious.

 Follow AP for full coverage of the midterms at https://apnews.com/hub/2022-midterm-elections and on Twitter, https://twitter.com/ap_politics